 Looking to win more sales via client conversations?
 Learn the exact processes a top agent uses in his calls in this free guide.

 The foundation, Steve says, is built by starting with an understanding of your “why.”
 Why do you want a successful agency more than anything else, and what do you plan to do to achieve it?
 Then, in addition to answering your “why,” it’s important to focus on personal development.
 If you want to be the best at anything—including sales—you need to be constantly improving yourself.
-These two steps have nothing to do with sales “skills,” but they instead require agents to figure out who they are and who they want to become—crucial aspects when it comes to living out the concept of being ”unapologetically you.”
+Consistent practice and repetition are absolutely crucial to mastering any skillset and sales is no different.
+These two steps – identifying the “why” and personal development – have nothing to do with sales “skills,” but they instead require agents to figure out who they are and who they want to become—crucial aspects when it comes to living out the concept of being ”unapologetically you.”
 Once you’ve determined your “why” and committed to improving yourself, you can begin to take actionable steps toward achieving success in sales.

 2. First, decide to work on yourself.